 RELIGION 270-0 Introduction to Theology Theology as an academic discipline with a long history of asking-in dialogue with thinkers past and present-fundamental questions about religious experience, texts, practices, and ideas.
+RELIGION 271-0 Theology of Love The concept of love

 RELIGION 271-0 Theology of Love The concept of love from theological, historical, philosophical, and biblical perspectives.
 True love of self, others, and God.

 RELIGION 272-0 Luther and the West Examination of Luther's work in the context of his life and times.
 Introduces basic dimensions of Western thought, showing how theology relates to broader cultural, political, social, and aesthetic issues.
-Taught with GERMAN 272; students may not receive credit for both courses.
+Taught with GERMAN 272; may not receive credit for both courses.